Union councils of Bangladesh

+Union council (ইউনিয়ন পরিষদ), also known as union parishad, rural council, rural union and simply union, is the smallest rural administrative and local government unit in Bangladesh, with zila parishads (district councils) being the largest rural authorities and upazila parishads (sub-district council) being the intermediate level.

+A union council, headed by a chairperson, consists of nine wards.
+These wards serve the purpose of electing members for general seats, with three additional seats reserved for women, all of which are directly elected.

+Union councils are formed under the Local Government (Union Parishads) Act, 2009.
+The boundary of each union council is demarcated by the deputy commissioner of the district.
+Union councils are responsible for various development tasks, including agriculture, education, health, infrastructure, and sanitation.
+They also oversee administrative duties like birth registration, census activities, and maintaining civil status registers.
+Additionally, they contribute to maintaining law and order in their areas.
+As of 2024, there are 4,578 union parishads in Bangladesh.

 History

 The term union dates back to the 1870 British legislation titled the Village Chowkidari Act which established union panchayats for collecting tax to maintain chowkidars (village police) in Bengal.
 Later the rural layer of the local government became known as union councils.
-After Independence in 1971, the name of the Union Council was changed to Union Panchayat and an administrator was appointed to manage the affairs of the panchayat.
+After independence in 1971, the name of the union council was changed to union panchayat and an administrator was appointed to manage the affairs of the panchayat.
 In 1973, union panchayat's name reverted to union parishad.
-A more significant change was brought about in 1976 through the Local Government Ordinance which provided for a Union Parishad composed of one elected chairman and nine elected members, two nominated women members and two peasant representative members.
+A more significant change was brought about in 1976 through the Local Government Ordinance which provided for a union parishad composed of one elected chairman and nine elected members, two nominated women members and two peasant representative members.
 A major change was initiated through the introduction of the Local Government (Union Parishad) Ordinance in 1983.
-Under this ordinance, every Union council shall have one chairman, nine general members and three women members.
-The present law dealing with the Union Councils, i.e. Local Government (Union Parishads) Act, 2009, came into effect on 15 October 2009.
+Under this ordinance, every union council shall have one chairman, nine general members and three women members.
+The present law dealing with the union councils, i.e. Local Government (Union Parishads) Act, 2009, came into effect on 15 October 2009.

 Election

 There are nine general members and three women members.
 The chairman and members are elected by direct election on the basis of adult franchise every five years.
-Three reserved women members, one for each three Wards, are also elected by direct election.
-The chairman and Member candidates must be Bangladeshi citizens having their names in the electoral roll of the respective Union or Ward.
-General elections of the Union Councils are conducted by the Bangladesh Election Commission.
-Majority Members of a Union Council may bring a motion of no confidence against a member or chairman to the Upazila Nirbahi Officer.
+Three reserved women members, one for each three wards, are also elected by direct election.
+The chairman and member candidates must be Bangladeshi citizens having their names in the electoral roll of the respective union or ward.
+General elections of the union councils are conducted by the Bangladesh Election Commission.
+Majority members of a union council may bring a motion of no confidence against a member or chairman to the Upazila Nirbahi Officer.

 Powers and functions

-Every Union Parishad is a body corporate, having perpetual succession and a common seal, with power to acquire and hold property.
-The functions with which the Union Parishads are entrusted by law include the following:
+Every union parishad is a body corporate, having perpetual succession and a common seal, with power to acquire and hold property.
+The functions with which the union parishads are entrusted by law include the following: